Claualvarez/fires/README.md

 #               FiRES: Find Repeated Elements in Structure              #
-#   A computational method for the de novo identification of repeats    #
+#   A computational method for de novo identification of repeats    #

 INSTRUCTIONS